longturn/freeciv21/docs/Coding/delta.rst

 Utilizing Delta for Network Packets
 ***********************************

-If delta is enabled for this packet the packet-payload, after the bytes used by the packet-header, is followed by the ``delta-header``.
+If delta is enabled for this packet, the packet-payload (after the bytes used by the packet-header) is followed by the ``delta-header``.
 See :doc:`hacking`, in the "Network and Packets" chapter, to learn how to understand the packet-header.
 The ``delta-header`` is a bitvector which represents all non-key fields of the packet.
 If the field has changed the corresponding bit is set and the field value is also included in ``delta-body``.
 The